 This way, you’ll allow your Android to read the SIM card again and, hopefully, the continuous ringing should stop.

-3. Wipe cache partition
+3. Wipe the cache partition

 One of the best ways to deal with system errors is to wipe the cache partition.
-Cache partition is a separate local storage partition that stores the system cache.
+A cache partition is a separate local storage partition that stores the system cache.
 Now, this cache shouldn’t be of any importance to the end-user (that’s why the option to wipe it exists solely in the recovery menu), but it’s known that it can cause system issues.
 Especially when you install new updates.

 So, if the issues started after a system update, make sure to wipe the cache partition.
 Of course, this won’t delete any of your data.
-Here’s how to wipe cache partition on Android:
+Here’s how to wipe the cache partition on Android:

 - Turn off your Android.